muratk5n/thirdwave/en/README.md

-Sergio Rinland, Formula 1 Racecar Designer: "The first priority is aero, the second priority is aero, the third priority is aero, the fourth priority is tyres...".
+Sergio Rinland, Formula 1 Racecar Designer: "The first priority is aero, the second priority is aero, the third priority is aero, the fourth priority is tires...".

 ---